termly/apidocs/endpoints/documents_publish_cookie_policy.md

 # Example 2

-Multiple accounts and websites to publish document or website cannot be found
+Multiple accounts and websites to publish document or website cannot be found.

 ## Request